ahmadsyuaib/mobileAppThreatTest/README.md

 ## Test 2: Mobile Application Sql Injection Attack

-- Used sql injection mobile app
+- Used sql injection mobile app (React Native)
 - Used Node to host web server for api end point
 - Background: Mobile applications have input fields and may be vulnerable to SQL injections when there are databases involved.
 - Created a vulnerable login endpoint